Hoffmann-Lab/bashbone/README.md

 - Expression analysis
   - Read quantification, TPM and Z-score normalization and heatmap plotting
   - Inference of strand specific library preparation methods
-  - Inference of differential expression as well as co-expression clusters
+  - Inference of differential expression as well as clusters of co-expression
   - Detection of differential splice junctions and differential exon usage
   - Gene ontology (GO) gene set enrichment and over representation analysis plus semantic similarity based clustering
 - Implementation of Encode3 best-practice ChIP-Seq Peak calling
-  - Peak calling from RIP-Seq, MeRIP-Seq, m6A-Seq and other related *IP-Seq data
+  - Peak calling from RIP-Seq, MeRIP-Seq, m6A-Seq and other related IP-Seq data
   - Inference of effective genome sizes
 - Variant detection from DNA or RNA sequencing experiments
   - Integration of multiple solutions for germline and somatic calling